giltene/wrk2/README.md

   In order to demonstrate the significant difference between the two latency recording techniques, wrk2 also tracks an internal "uncorrected latency histogram" that can be reported on using the --u_latency flag.
+  The following chart depicts the differences between the correct and the "uncorrected" percentile distributions measured during wrk2 runs.

+  ![CO example]

   For example, the output below demonstrates the difference in recorded latency distribution for two runs: